nunezchristian32123-star/Project-31-Quick-Read-Thermometer_GRADEME/README.md

 # GRADEME_Project-31-Quick-Read-Thermometer
-Quick read thermometer
+Quick read thermometer that display temp on a graph TFT is first defined along with char tempArray to populate the two axis's.
-TFT screen and its pins are first defined.
+Function called getTemp reads sensor value and converts it to mV than Celsius the values is then loaded into the first element of tempArray.
-Function called getTemp with variables voltage and current for equations along with a sensor variable for later calcions and tempArray with 120 elements for the x axis values.
-Lines 39-43 are used to conver the sensore value to mV then Celsius and later current.
-For loop is implemented to put values into tempArray for the x axis.
+Function called drawScreen sets up the tft screen drawing onto it, it draws values on the y axis ranging from 50 to 0, a for loop is made to load the y values into the screen by drawpixel, as the loop continues it goes farther along the x axis as it places values on the y axis.
-Draw screen void function is sused to setup the grpah with values along the y axis and lines along the left and bottome sides.
-A for loop is used in this function to plot all the numbers to their respective y axis values.
+Setup is used to initalize tft screen and print onto it, this was used for testing and checking values.
-Setup is used to being and see if tft screen is initailized with a time variable also being set up to see how much time has elapsed since the program has started with prints to the tft screen to say "Begin temp sensor".
+The main loop has two function calls for getTemp() to obtain values from sensor and convert to Celsius, drawScreen() draws the TFT screen drawing the values onto the screen.
-Loop starts with function get temp then draw screen doing the described actions above, For loop starts with the purpose of delaying the loop to allow time for temp change.
+A for loop is last in the main loop to add a delay before it loops again.